bargar/phone-gap-audio-example/README.md

 Original inspiration here, from Todd Blanchard: http://wiki.phonegap.com/w/page/21488260/iPhone%3A%20Record%20and%20Playback%20Audio

-This new version works with Cordova 1.5+.
+This new version works with Cordova 1.7 (The api has changed again for 1.8).
 Notable changes from the original approach:

 * console.log instead of the deprecated debug.log
 * removed references to activityStart/Stop